Curriculum Overview

 The progress of individual children is monitored throughout the year and teachers discuss this during termly Pupil Progress meetings, allowing us to assess the impact of our teaching and ensure intervention measures are in place to help children that need it.
 Moderation sessions are held within year groups and across the EYFS Phase.
 Staff also attend sessions facilitated by the LA in order to moderate judgements with colleagues from other schools, ensuring judgements are accurate.
 These judgements feed into the Statutory EYFS Profile, recording each child’s level of development at the end of the EYFS.

-All children in Nursery will be given a toy mouse within the first few weeks of starting with us and mouse will help them to develop skills which will prepare them for learning in the early years.
+All children in Nursery will be given a toy mouse within the first few weeks of starting with us.
+Mouse will help them to develop skills which will prepare them for learning in the early years.
 Mouse will live at home with the children and will help them with home learning challenges.
-Along with mouse you will receive a pack of useful information about ways in which you can help at home.
+Along with the mouse you will receive a pack of useful information about ways in which you can help at home.
 This ranges from establishing and keeping good routines around bedtime and toilet training, through to helping your child with reading and writing.

 We invite families into nursery once each half term to join in with our stay and play activities.
 The dates for this will be shared at the beginning of each half term.

-Mouse home learning challenges will be sent out from time to time throughout the year and families are asked to send in photos, videos or notes, through class dojo, telling us about what the children have done at home with mouse to work on such challenges.
-The children love to share their news from home when you send it in, we put it on the big screen in class and they do a little show and tell about it.
+Mouse home learning challenges will also be shared from time to time throughout the year and families are asked to send in photos, videos or notes, through class dojo, telling us about what the children have done at home with mouse for such challenges.
+The children love to share their news and achievements from home.
+When you send them in we put them on the board in class and the children have the opportunity to talk about and share their news from home.

-If you have any questions about mouse club or would like support or advice in any area of their development please ask one of the nursery team or send us a message through class dojo and we will get back to you as soon as possible.
+If you have any questions about mouse club or would like support or advice in any area of your child’s development please ask one of the nursery team or send us a message through class dojo and we will get back to you as soon as possible.

 Nursery Library